 If you’re including a grouping of more than one element, it’s best to have all pieces sit at slightly different heights.
 Candle holders, pedestals and differently sized vases can help to vary heights of objects if needed.
 If your elements are in a line arrangement, create a more orderly look by lining up your components by height; for a more eclectic feel mix them up a bit.

-Now that you have the basic requirements sorted out, it’s time to bring together the actual components of your centerpiece.
+Now that you have the basic requirements and general shape sorted out, it’s time to bring together the actual components of your centerpiece.

 A distinctive foundation can help anchor a centerpiece and contribute to its overall theme.
 Here are a few great options that can add different accents to your centerpiece: